 This iconic structure was inspired by the human brain and serves as a drug awareness, prevention and educational center for the youth of Mexico.

-Designed by renowned Mexican architect Pedro Ramírez Vázquez and his firm ICH, Birdair, Inc. recently completed the fabrication and installation of a 34,800 square foot TiO2-coated PTFE fiberglass membrane roof for the Amber Interactive Center in Tijuana, Baja California, Mexico.
+Designed by renowned Mexican architect Pedro Ramírez Vázquez and his firm ICH, Birdair, Inc. recently completed the fabrication and installation of a 34,800 square foot PTFE fiberglass membrane roof for the Amber Interactive Center in Tijuana, Baja California, Mexico.
 This iconic structure was inspired by the human brain and serves as a drug awareness, prevention and educational center for the youth of Mexico.

 The left and right "hemispheres" of the structure match the asymmetry of the brain and pay homage to the different functions of each side.
 The design of the structure is split by a band of glass with a smooth half-dome on one side and two overlapping domes on the other side.